pydanny/pydanny-event-notes/PyCodeConf2011/prejudgement.rst

     * More testing
     * Crazy bleeding edge that often doesn't work
     * Community changes things in weird ways sometimes

 Why does this all matter?
 ==========================

 * You can't evaluate something until you really play with it
-* Blocks roc
+* Blocks rock